 In the 'Project information' step, please fill out the following fields: Name, Identifier, and as an optional fields Sub-project of, DHF and Description.

-The Project name and the project identifier need to be unique in your qmsWrapper instance.
+The project name and the project identifier need to be unique in your qmsWrapper instance.
 Please note, that the "PXXXXXXXXX" (X - numbers only) identifier format is reserved for private projects.
 For example, it's not available to create a project with the identifier 'P00001' outside your private project.
 However, it's available to create a project with the identifier 'PP0001'.

 If you want to create a Design History File (DHF) folder inside the project, please check the checkbox.

-In the description, please give a definition of the project.
+In the description, please define the project.